 Importance of Data Using Customer Feedback

 The first type of data you should be using is feedback from your customers.
-Whether it’s a traditional survey or an email, customer feedback is essential to understand what your customers want and how they feel about your business.
+Whether it’s a traditional survey or an email, customer feedback is essential to understanding what your customers want and how they feel about your business.

 This feedback will help you identify opportunities for improvement and offer better customer service in the future.